lfoppiano/grobid-quantities/doc/evaluation-scores.md

 The scores of this evaluation were obtained using n-fold cross-validation.
 The metrics are the micro average of n=10 folds.

-> :note: The paper \"Automatic Identification and Normalisation of Physical Measurements in Scientific Literature,\"
+> :information_source: The paper \"Automatic Identification and Normalisation of Physical Measurements in Scientific Literature,\"
 > published in September 2019, reported macro averaged evaluation scores.